Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 This repository is kept as a college project archive and learning reference.

 The main goal was to demonstrate a complete Android project structure with ride creation, discovery, and UI prototypes for a ride-sharing app.

+---

+Built as an Android MAD project prototype.